nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 Deletes the specified task according to the index given

 Format: `t del INDEX`

-* Deletes the task at the specified `INDEX` from the task list.
+Parameter:
-* The `INDEX` refers to the index number shown in the task list.
+`INDEX` refers to the index number (shown in the displayed task list) of the task to be deleted.

+Restrictions:
+* `INDEX`
-* The `INDEX` must be a positive integer 1, 2, 3, …
+  * `INDEX` should be an integer greater than 0 and less than 2147483648
-* If the task list is empty and the user inputs any number, an error message will be displayed.
-* If the index is non-positive or more than the number of tasks in the list, an error message will be displayed.
+  * `INDEX` should not be greater than the number of tasks in the displayed task list.

 Examples:

 `t del 1` deletes the first task in the task list

 `t del 3` deletes the third task in the task list

 <div markdown="span" class="alert alert-info">
 :information_source: **Note:** When the task is deleted, if it has a link to an exam, the task will be unlinked from the exam.
 </div>